Give us a call now for an immediate match with a local pro.

 Typically, your HVAC system should be inspected twice a year.
 After that inspection, your technician will tell you what services are required.
 You should also call a technician if you start to notice any issues, such as strange noises, leaks, or unusual smells.
 If you have ductwork in your home, it should be serviced every few years.

-The best times of the year to have an HVAC inspection are during the spring and fall.
-Technicians are generally less busy during these times, so it will be easier to get an appointment.
-This also helps get your system ready for the summer and winter, the times of the year when it gets the most use.
+The best times to have an HVAC inspection are the spring and fall.
+Technicians are less busy during these times, so it will be easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, the times of the year when it gets the most use.

 You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
-Always keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at once.
-You could also consider getting a smart thermostat.
+Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
+You might also consider installing a smart thermostat.

-Generally, HVAC installation or replacement takes one to three days for the entire system.
-Installing or replacing an air conditioning unit or a furnace can take as little as half a day or as much as two days.
-The exact amount of time will be based on things like the size of your house, how easily accessible different parts of the system are, and whether your technician finds any problems.
+Generally, whole-system HVAC installation or replacement takes between one and three days.
+Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
+The exact amount of time will vary depending on things like how large your home is, how easily accessible different sections are, and whether your technician discovers any problems.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).